Stock Analysis on Net

 Debt to Equity

-The debt to equity ratio displays a clear downward trend from March 2020 through December 2021, declining from 5.6 to 1.88, indicating a reduction in reliance on debt relative to equity during this period.
-From early 2022 onwards, the ratio fluctuates moderately, generally maintaining a lower level than in 2020, but with a gradual upward trend starting around December 2023 and continuing through March 2025, where it reaches 2.44.
-This suggests a cautious increase in leverage relative to equity in the more recent periods.
+The debt to equity ratio exhibits a clear downward trend from March 2020 (5.6) to December 2021 (1.88), indicating a significant reduction in the company's reliance on debt relative to equity during this period.
+From early 2022 onward, the ratio stabilizes somewhat but shows a moderate increase, reaching 2.44 by June 2025.
+This suggests a gradual increase in leverage after the initial deleveraging phase.

 Debt to Capital